de Sitter invariant special relativity and galaxy rotation curves: Final remarks

 \section{Final remarks}

 Due to the existence of an invariant length at the Planck scale, which is not allowed by ordinary special relativity, there is a widespread belief that Lorentz symmetry should break down at that scale.
 However, this is not necessarily true.
-In fact, if one replaces the Poincar\'e-invariant special relativity by a de Sitter invariant special relativity, it is possible to reconcile Lorentz symmetry with the existence of an invariant length at the Planck scale.
-This replacement will of course produce concomitant changes in all relativistic theories, including general relativity, giving rise to what we have called {\it de Sitter modified general relativity}.
+In fact, if one replaces the Poincar\'e invariant Einstein special relativity by a de Sitter invariant special relativity, it is possible to reconcile Lorentz symmetry with the existence of an invariant length, not only at the Planck scale but at all energy scales.
+On the other hand, the replacement of ordinary special relativity by a de Sitter invariant special relativity produces concomitant changes in all relativistic theories, including general relativity, giving rise to what we have called {\it de Sitter modified general relativity}.
+In a recent companion paper \cite{paper1}, we have obtained the Newtonian limit of this theory, as well as the Newtonian Friedmann equations.
+Using these results, we have shown that such theory is able to give a reasonable account of the dark energy content of the present-day universe.

-In a recent companion paper \cite{paper1}, we have obtained the Newtonian limit of this theory, as well as the corresponding Newtonian Friedmann equations.
-Using these equations, we have shown that such theory is able to give a reasonable account of the dark energy content of the present-day universe.
 In the present paper, we have used the same Newtonian limit to study galaxy rotation curves.
-The main difference of the de Sitter modified Newtonian limit in relation to the usual one is the existence two new forces, as can be seen from Eq.~(\ref{ModNewtForceBis}).
-The first one is repulsive and is proportional to $\Lambda$, whereas the second is proportional the radial derivative of the cosmological term $\Lambda$.
-Since $d \Lambda / dr < 0$ in the case of galaxies, this new force is {\it attractive}.
+The main difference of the de Sitter modified Newtonian limit in relation to the usual one is the existence of two new {\it kinematic} forces, as can be seen from Eq.~(\ref{ModNewtForceBis}).
+The first one is repulsive and is proportional to $\Lambda$, whereas the second is proportional to the radial derivative of the cosmological term $\Lambda$.
+Since $d \Lambda / dr < 0$ in the galactic disk, this new force is {\it attractive}.
 Most importantly, it vanishes in the galactic bulge, becoming active only in the Keplerian region of the galaxy, where $\Lambda$ decays faster.
-Using the de Sitter modified Newtonian force, we have obtained a kind of fiducial mass density profile, given by Eq.~(\ref{MagicMDP}), which yields a flat rotation curve for the galaxy without necessity of supposing the existence of dark matter.
+Using the de Sitter modified Newtonian force, we have obtained a kind of fiducial mass density profile, given by Eq.~(\ref{MagicMDP}), which yields a flat rotation curve for the galaxy without the necessity of supposing the existence of a dark halo.
+It is important to remark that this fiducial mass density profile is within the class of physically acceptable profiles \cite{GalaDyn}.